pasichnyi/ProgrammingAssignment2/README.md

 ### Programming Assignment 2
-In provided R file, 2 functions are written:
+In the provided R file, 2 functions are written:
 * makeCacheMatrix
 * cacheSolve